iurijw/Python-Deck-Giver/README.md

-# pydeckgiver
+# Pydeckgiver
-A Python program to distribute decks of suits and numbers randomly.
+A Python program to distribute decks of 52 cards with suits and numbers, randomly.

 # Requirements
 1. Python installed (https://www.python.org/)